Modular-Earth-LLC/financial-assistant-for-families/README.md

 - Focuses on building wealth, not just surviving

 ### 📊 **Your Data, Your Control**
-- Everything stays on your device - no cloud storage of your personal info
 - You control what information to share
 - Update it whenever your situation changes